mortizm1988/PhD_accounting_governance/slides.md

 <!-- see discussion in chap 2 of Armstrong et al. (2010) -->
 ---
-# The Manager and the Reporting Choice
+# The Manager and the Accounting Choice

 Discussion: you are a manager and must decide how to report the following transactions.
 What would you do?
 - A significant sale transaction such that the customer will pay in 6 months and the product will be delivered in 2 months (e.g., tailor-made furniture).
 Credit risk is high.